Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-a-sidebar-layout-in-nextjs-with-tailwind.md

   - tailwind
 ---

-We will be creating a website layout in Next.js powered by Tailwind CSS for all the styling.
+We will create a website layout in Next.js powered by Tailwind CSS for all the styling.

-The main goal is to show you how to make a re-usable layout and be able to navigate between the pages you created.
+The main goal is to show you how to make a reusable layout and be able to navigate between the pages you created.

 A showcase of the result: